tweag/nix-bazel-remote-execution-infra/buildbarn/README.md

 ### Tools

 The following CLI tools are needed for the deployment.
-Available also through `flake.nix`.
+Available also through `flake.nix`, run `nix develop` to enter an environment with these tools installed.

 - [Terraform](https://developer.hashicorp.com/terraform/downloads?product_intent=terraform)
 - [aws-cli](https://aws.amazon.com/cli/)